eladtpro/azure-aks-scaler/README.md

 ## Further Reading:
 [Use Azure AD workload identity with Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=python)
-<span style="font-size:10px;display:inline-block; line-height:1;">Workloads deployed on an Azure Kubernetes Services (AKS) cluster require Azure Active Directory (Azure AD) application credentials or managed identities to access Azure AD protected resources, such as Azure Key Vault and Microsoft Graph.
-Azure AD workload identity integrates with the capabilities native to Kubernetes to federate with external identity providers.</span>
+<sub><sup>Workloads deployed on an Azure Kubernetes Services (AKS) cluster require Azure Active Directory (Azure AD) application credentials or managed identities to access Azure AD protected resources, such as Azure Key Vault and Microsoft Graph.
+Azure AD workload identity integrates with the capabilities native to Kubernetes to federate with external identity providers.<sub><sup>

 [What are workload identities?](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identities-overview)
 <span style="font-size:10px;display:inline-block; line-height:1;">A workload identity is an identity you assign to a software workload (such as an application, service, script, or container) to authenticate and access other services and resources.
 The terminology is inconsistent across the industry, but generally a workload identity is something you need for your software entity to authenticate with some system.
 For example, in order for GitHub Actions to access Azure subscriptions the action needs a workload identity which has access to those subscriptions.
 A workload identity could also be an AWS service role attached to an EC2 instance with read-only access to an Amazon S3 bucket.